leejoonli/code-every-day/log.md

 ## Thoughts

 Figured out the error is CORS related and not sure how to proceed.
 The code challenge was pretty easy.
 Could've done a loop and conditionals but decided to create a class and in the class it has a function that returns the value of the string just to practice OOP.

+# Day 139 (7/7/2022)

+## Docker and Codewars

+Tried practicing docker.
+Followed another docker guide from the docs.
+The codewars challenge was to return the index of the middle number in the list.

+## Thoughts

+Moved on to another docker docs guide since I can't figure out the CORS issue.
+Figured out an authentication issue that I was having because of a single letter misspelling.
+Able to create a container and access local host and pushed to remote repository.
+Did a way overcomplicated OOP way of solving the problem.
+Forgot that there's a sorted() method which sorts the array so you can sort it, and then return the middle index.